Glossary of Terms

 See Deformation Delayed CYCLE LENGTH

 Repeated loading of a rope or other structure in service or on a test machine.
 In cyclic loading tests repeated loading and unloading is conducted between specified minimum and maximum load or elongation limits, or can be performed randomly.
 Cyclic tests attempt to determine the expected behavior of a rope in use, in particular its changes in elastic response and in breaking strength after a determined number of load or stretch cycles.

-An increase in length produced as a result of the application of a tensile force.
+For cordage, an increase in length produced as a result of the application of a tensile force.

 A time dependent increase in length, while under a continuing load, which may be recoverable or non-recoverable following the removal of the load.
 Non-recoverable delayed deformation is referred to as creep.

 That portion of deformation, which is recovered immediately after the release of an applied force.

 That portion of deformation that occurs instantly upon the application of a load or the deformation that occurs instantaneously on the first cycle of a cyclic load.

 That portion of deformation, which is not recovered even after an extended time.
 Permanent deformation is principally due to the mechanical realignment of the rope structure.